-Sometimes, babies who were doing very well and gaining weight very well with exclusive breastfeeding start to gain more slowly and even not at all after two to four months.
-Exclusively breastfed babies do tend to gain more slowly after three or four months compared to artificially (formula) fed babies but this is normal.
-The more rapid weight gain of the artificially fed baby is not the standard.
+Exclusively breastfed babies do normally gain more slowly after three or four months compared to artificially (formula) fed babies, but this is normal.
+The more rapid weight gain of the artificially fed baby should not be the standard.
 Breastfeeding is the normal, natural, physiologic way of feeding infants and young children.
-Using the artificially fed baby as the model of normal is not rational and leads us to make errors in advising mothers about feeding and growth.
+Using the artificially fed baby as the standard of normal is not rational and leads us to make errors in advising mothers about feeding and growth.

-You can tell when a baby is getting milk and when he is not (see below and the video clips at the website nbci.ca).
+You can tell when a baby is getting milk well from the breast and when s/he is not and when the drinking could be described as borderline.
 If the baby is sucking at the breast and not getting milk, well, this explains why he is not gaining weight and it is most likely the mother’s milk supply is down.
 The mother’s milk having decreased is the most common reason that the baby fusses and pulls at the breast and/or no longer gains weight well enough.

 The way to prevent this all is to get a good latch from the beginning.
 Many mothers are told the latch is perfect when, in fact, it is far from perfect.
 The latch can still be improved even in the older baby, but it’s not always easy.
 But sometimes it is.
-See the Protocol to Manage Breastmilk Intake and the video clips at the website nbci.ca.
+See also the Protocol to Manage Breastmilk Intake

 Often, domperidone will increase the milk supply significantly and we use it often.
 However, you should not use it if you are pregnant.
-In the first place it won’t work if you are pregnant and although there is no evidence that it is worrisome to use during pregnancy, the absence of studies showing concern does not mean it is safe during pregnancy.
+In the first place it will not work if you are pregnant and although there is no evidence that it is worrisome to use during pregnancy, the absence of studies showing no concern does not mean it is safe during pregnancy.

 The information presented here is general and not a substitute for personalized treatment from an International Board Certified Lactation Consultant (IBCLC) or other qualified medical professionals.